Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Laser therapy is also called low-level laser therapy (LLLT) or cold laser therapy (as this kind of treatment does not emit heat).
 The laser is a narrow beam of light (electromagnetic radiation) with a well-defined wavelength of the light spectrum.

 Laser treatment uses different wavelengths depending on the type and depth of the affected tissue.
-The most commonly used laser devices in veterinary medicine use red or near-infrared light (wavelengths of 600–1070 nanometers) or green, blue, or violet (shorter wavelengths).
-The longer wavelengths are used to penetrate deeper into the tissues (muscles and bones), and the smaller ones penetrate the skin.
+The most commonly used laser devices in veterinary medicine use red or near-infrared light (wavelengths of 600–1070 nanometers) or green, blue, or violet (shorter wavelengths).1 The longer wavelengths are used to penetrate deeper into the tissues (muscles and bones), and the smaller ones penetrate the skin.

-The laser light is applied in a targeted manner and helps the body speed up the healing process by faster regeneration of the affected cells.
+The laser light is applied in a targeted manner and helps the body speed up the healing process by faster repair of the affected cells.
 Therapeutic lasers pass easily through the skin, without breaking it or causing discomfort, unlike surgical lasers.

 Cat receiving laser therapy treatments

-Image Credit: Shannon Y, Shutterstock
+Image Credit by: Shannon Y, Shutterstock

 What Happens During a Laser Session?